 Recreational fires include camp and cooking fires, backyard barbecues, chimneas and other patio warmers that burn charcoal, natural firewood, or manufactured logs and pellets.
 The fires are limited to private property and designated areas on public lands when restrictions are not in place.

-- Recreational fires may be no larger than 3 feet in diameter and two feet in height and may not be used for disposal.
+- Recreational fires may be no larger than three feet in diameter and two feet in height and may not be used for disposal.
 A permit is not required though rules, must be followed.
 Outdoor fires fueled by wood or charcoal must be a minimum of 25 feet away from any structure.
 Other local rules may apply to recreational fires, such as homeowner association covenants, rental agreements, etc. Also, contact the building/permit department in your jurisdiction—permits are required for some types of outdoor fireplaces and other burning devices.
 Burn barrels are prohibited throughout Washington state.
 Download this Recreational Fire Fact Sheet (pdf).

-- Social event fires are fires associated with a public event or celebration, and are typically limited to 10 feet in diameter by five feet in height and may not be used for the purpose of disposal.
+- Social event fires are fires associated with a public event or celebration, and are typically limited to ten feet in diameter by five feet in height and may not be used for the purpose of disposal.
 A written permit is required for these fires.
 Contact Derek Aubrey prior to submitting your permit application, to ensure that you meet the criteria.
 He can be reached at (509) 477-4727, extension 120 or email.

 Recreational Fires - Requirements